See the First Trailer For Netflix's New Reality Show My Unorthodox Life - E! Online

 Netflix is taking us into the home of Julia Haart in their new reality series My Unorthodox Life.

 Though many viewers may not recognize her name, Julia is a prominent figure in the fashion industry, as she's the CEO of Elite World Group.
-In her day-to-day role, the 50-year-old businesswoman oversees a company that represents over 5,400 musicians, models and actors, including Willow Smith, Irina Shayk and Rita Ora.
+In her day-to-day role, the 50-year-old businesswoman oversees a company that represents over 5,400 musicians, models and actors, including Willow Smith, Kendall Jenner, Jessie J, Coco Rocha and Cody Simpson.
 In other words, she's a pretty big deal.

 But the story of the CEO's rise to power is an impressive feat in itself, because up until 2013, she was a member of the ultra-Orthodox Jewish community.